Tropidoclonion: Etymology

-Geographic range
+Geographic distribution

-The lined snake is found throughout the central United States from Illinois to Texas.
+The lined snake is found throughout the central United States from Illinois to Colorado to Texas.

 Habitat

-The preferred habitat of T. lineatum is grassland areas with soft, moist soils.
+The preferred natural habitats of Tropidoclonion lineatum are savanna, shrubland, and grassland areas with soft, moist soils, but it is also found in disturbed and artificial habitats such as city backyards, vacant lots, and trash dumps.

 Description

 The lined snake is olive green to brown with a distinctive tan or yellow stripe running down the middle of the back from head to tail.
 It has similar stripes, one down each side on scale rows 2 and 3.
 On the belly, it has a double row of clean-cut black half-moon spots running down the middle.
 It has a narrow head and small eyes.

-Adult size is typically less than 35 cm (14 inches) in total length (including tail).
+Adult size is typically less than 35 cm (14 inches) in total length (tail included).
 However, maximum recorded total length is 53 cm (21 in).

 The keeled dorsal scales are arranged in 19 rows at midbody.
 There are only 5 or 6 upper labials.

 Behavior

-The lined snake is semifossorial, spending most of its time hiding under rocks, leaf litter, logs, or buried in the soil.
+The lined snake is terrestrial and semifossorial, spending most of its time hiding under rocks, leaf litter, logs, or buried in the soil.

 Diet

-The majority of the diet of T. lineatum consists of earthworms.
+The majority of the diet of Tropidoclonion lineatum consists of earthworms.

 Reproduction

 The lined snake is ovoviviparous, the young being born in August.
 The average brood is seven or eight.
-The newborn juveniles are 10–12 cm (4-4¾ in.) long at birth.
+Each newborn juvenile measures 10–12 cm (4–4¾ in.) in total length at birth.